-This section covers two areas of complaints: Grade Appeals and Non-Grade Grievances
+This section covers two areas of complaints: Grade Appeals and Non-Grade Grievances.
+Policies and procedures for other types of grievances are addressed in the TTUHSC Student Handbook - Code of Professional and Academic Conduct).

 Grade Appeal

 Purpose: To provide the student with a safeguard against receiving an unfair final grade, while respecting the academic responsibility of the faculty.